-We pass Cormorant Road on the right, with access west to homes along the water with a view of Waldron and farther away Stuart Island.
+We pass Cormorant Road on the right, with access west to homes along the water that have a view of Waldron and farther away Stuart Island.
 The Deer Harbor Community Club building comes into view on the left.
 Built in 1905, it served as Deer Harbor’s two-room school before consolidation and busing to Eastsound.

 We’re in our old neighborhood

 Farther on we walked through the parking lot and down to the Crane Island community dock, its counterpart on Crane a half mile west through Pole Pass.
 We’d made thousands of crossings in our years on Crane, not all without incident.
-We’d be back to this beautiful spot Wednesday to meet Margaret.
+We’d be back to this beautiful spot Wednesday to visit Margaret.